Houston Knee Doctors

 The Diagnosis and Treatment of Knee Problems

 Injuries and disorders of the knee represent one of the more common problems seen by the orthopedic surgeon and knee doctor.
 Inadequate and painful knee function can be very disabling and severely alter one’s daily activities.
 Knee disorders may be severe enough to prevent walking, or may prohibit fine control necessary for work or sports activities.
-The specialists at AOKC utilize the most advanced techniques to get you back on your feet, including state of the art arthroscopic techniques.
+The Houston knee doctors at AOKC utilize the most advanced techniques to get you back on your feet, including state of the art arthroscopic techniques.

 How Do the Knees Work?